 Our research programs

-VA Pittsburgh is known for the strength of its research initiatives.
-In fiscal year 2018, we received $30 million for 110 investigators to work on 330 projects.
-We are accredited by the Association for the Accreditation of Human Research Protection Programs and the Association for Assessment and Accreditation of Laboratory Animal Care.
+In fiscal year 2019, VAPHS received $18.2 million for 116 investigators to work on 350 projects.
+VAPHS is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care.
+Major research emphases include:

 Volunteer for a research study